A well-balanced diet is a crucial component to a healthy lifestyle (and a healthy head of hair for that matter).

 We literally are what we eat.
 The food we choose to consume on a daily basis helps to build our cells and repair our bodies.

 As with many things, variety is the key to a healthy diet.

-There is no substitute to eating a wide range of whole, plant foods – packed with a myriad of important vitamins and minerals.
-Sometimes maintaining the ideal diet can be pretty hard though, so the best idea is to combine healthy eating with some wisely selected powerful supplements.
+There is no substitute for eating a wide range of whole, plant foods – packed with a myriad of important vitamins and minerals.
+Sometimes maintaining the ideal diet can be pretty hard though, so the best idea is to combine healthy eating with some wisely selected supplements.

 Zinc is one such mineral that receives a fair deal of attention, particularly where hair loss is concerned, and rightly so.
 Studies have shown that the body requires a delicate balance of zinc, and consuming too much or too little can both lead to hair loss and other issues.

 In this article we’ll take a look at the role of zinc in the body, how much you need, why you need it, and where to find it.

 What is Zinc?

 Zinc is known as a trace element, meaning that it is needed in very small amounts for the essential growth and maintenance of the human body.
 Other trace minerals include iron, iodine, magnesium, copper… The list goes on.